Murtagy/blog/content/variance.md

 my_things[0].rotate()  # ...this will fail
 ```

+Now when you see that mypy recommends you to use Sequence instead of a List, now you know why - **mutability**.

 Let us see where **invariance** has it's use.
 We want to create a clone function which clones Managers.
 Sounds like a nice function, isn't it?